+HABC will consider but make no warranty to make repairs requested by the prospective homebuyer.
 The general scope of repairs and renovations to be considered for properties in the homeownership program will consist of updating or upgrading heating, plumbing, electrical systems, windows, appliances, cabinetry, and roofs.
-Replacement of flooring, walls, lights, and fixtures may also be included.
 HABC limits the scope of repairs and renovations of units disposed of directly by HABC to eligible purchasers to \$75,000 per unit, which may be increased by HABC to accommodate renovations related to disability accessibility or rehabilitation of properties within the historic districts.

 If a candidate family states a preference to buy its current residence, HABC will evaluate the feasibility of satisfying that preference.
 The property must meet the rehabilitation cost limit test.

 Rehabilitation cost limit test: the rehabilitation costs cannot be more than 1/3 of the appraised value after rehab.